cs4118/recitations/B-Sockets-ServerTesting/sockets-servertesting.md

 typically a web server hosting files such as HTML.
 It is an outdated version of the HTTP protocol and simpler than newer versions.

-When we visit a website, we must specify its URL, which has the following
+When visiting a website, a URL is specified in the following format:
-format:
 ```
  http://example.com:80/index.html
  ^^^^   ^^^^^^^^^^^ ^^ ^^^^^^^^^^